Business Expenses

 Upon completion of this course you will be able to:

-- Cite the elements of §162 and the limitations imposed by the not-for-profit provisions stating how these elements and restrictions impact business deductions such as cost of goods sold, leases, taxes, loan points, and interest expense.
+- Cite the elements of §162 and the not-for-profit limitations noting their impact business deductions such as cost of goods sold, leases, and loan points.

-- Determine the corporate dividends received deduction, identify the cost allocation on the business use of a residence and specify casualties, thefts, and research costs in the context of business deductions under §162.
+- Specify casualties, thefts, and research costs in the context of business deductions under §162.

 - Recognize methods of amortization for business startup, organizational costs, and §179 intangibles with the cost depletion methods used on natural resources.